AmokSolderer/APC/DOC/HowToStart.md

 ![APC connectors](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Connectors.png)

 However, the APC is only suited for you if you have some basic knowledge of electronics, because you can easily damage your precious pinball machine when you don't do things right.
-You should at least own a logic probe to do some basic tests if things don't work.

-## The board
+## Order a board

 It has become increasingly difficult to get all the required parts.
 Especially the 74HCT273 seem to be a problem and it sometimes happens that they're only available in a certain package.
 I have therefore split up the fabrication files section into two parts, one with the 74HCT273 in an [SOIC package](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/APC_FabricationFiles_SOIC) and one with a [SSOP package](https://github.com/AmokSolderer/APC/tree/master/DOC/Hardware/APC_FabricationFiles_SSOP).
 Both folders contain all the required data to build a board, just the package of the 74HCT273 is different.